Mobile App Development Company Australia: Cost, Stack & Timeline

 What Do Bangladesh Dev Rates Mean for Australian App Projects?

-Bangladesh-based mobile development teams are billing AUD $45 to $65 per hour for senior engineers in 2026.
-That is not the price for inexperienced developers learning on your budget: that is the rate for engineers with 5+ years of production experience in React Native, Flutter, Swift, and Kotlin.
-The same 1,200 to 1,600 hour project that costs AUD $180,000-$350,000 in Sydney costs AUD $54,000-$104,000 from a quality Bangladesh team.
+Bangladesh-based mobile development teams can deliver senior engineering at AUD $45 to $65 per hour in 2026.
+That rate can cover engineers with production experience in React Native, Flutter, Swift, Kotlin, backend APIs, testing, and release workflows.
+The same 1,200 to 1,600 hour project that may cost AUD $180,000 to $320,000 locally can often be planned at AUD $54,000 to $104,000 with a quality Bangladesh team.

 The timezone gap from Bangladesh (UTC+6) to Australian Eastern Standard Time (UTC+10/11) is only 4 to 5 hours, not the 10-hour gap that makes North American outsourcing require careful orchestration.
 A 3 PM review call in Brisbane is 9 AM in Dhaka: perfectly overlapping.
 For Australian clients in Western Australia (UTC+8), the gap closes even further to just 2 hours.